 Honda CRV comes in with 9.6:1 compression and 2.4 liters of displacement.
 The motor is rated at 160hp at 6000rpm and 162lbs-ft at 3600 rpm.
 This motor does not use the conventional VTEC mechanism from the earlier B series motors but does have VTC.
 Instead it only has 2 cam lobes on the intake side and 1 on the exhaust lobe.
 This motor has no VTEC mechanism on the exhaust cam and runs on 12 valves before 2200rpm with the other 4 slightly opening.
 It also has smaller ports than the Type S and Type R. The motor also comes with a 5 speed transmission instead of the 6 speed and has no LSD.

 The Acura TSX comes in with 10.5:1 compression and 2.4 liters of displacement.
 The motor is rated at 200hp at 6800rpm and 166lbs-ft at 4500rpm.
 This motor uses the conventional VTEC mechanism as the older B series motors but with the addition of VTC.
 This motor uses a drive by wire throttle and has EGR castings on the manifold.
 This motor comes with a 6 speed transmission and no LSD.
-If using k24a2 block and head, please note that you will need to block off the EGR port when you swap the intake manifold with the K20.

 The Honda Element and Accord come in with 9.7:1 compression and 2.4 liters of displacement.
 The motor is rated at 160hp at 5500rpm and 161lbs-ft at 4500rpm.
 This motor does not use the conventional VTEC mechanism from the earlier B series motors but does have VTC.
 Instead it only has 2 cam lobes on the intake side and 1 on the exhaust lobe.
 This motor has no VTEC mechanism on the exhaust cam and runs on 12 valves before 2200rpm with the other 4 slightly opening.
 It also has smaller ports than the Type S and Type R. The motor also comes with a 5 speed transmission instead of the 6 speed and has no LSD.
 If using a K24a4 block the pistons will need to be swapped with aftermarket or a1, a2 pistons to avoid valve to piston contact.